hperrin/svelte-material-ui/SVELTEKIT.md

 />
 ```

-And this for no Dark Mode support.
+And this for without Dark Mode support.

 ```html
 <!-- SMUI Styles -->
 <link rel="stylesheet" href="/smui.css" />
 ```

-Or this for Dark Mode.
+Or this for with Dark Mode support.

 ```html
 <!-- SMUI Styles -->